johnmogi/ansible_terraform_azure/README.md

 Sela week 6 Terraform ansible

+how to change variables on enviroment? for instance var.machine 2 staging | 3 prod or size = "Standard_b2s"
+simply change the variable in the terraform file:

+terraform workspace select staging terraform workspace select production

+load balancer + health probes

+output:
+export password and user

+take care that staging is smaller then production as in vm b1s + 2 vm's on stage

 load balance public ip:
 prod public ip: 20.124.177.159 frontend subnets : 10.0.20.4 | 10.0.20.5 | 10.0.20.6